gentics/demoportal/README.md

 ## Building

-You may build the whole distribution package via maven:
+You may build the whole distribution package which includes all settings and a Apache Tomcat server via maven:

 ```
 mvn -Pprod,\!local clean package
 ```

+You can now use this package file to build your own docker image or deploy it straight to your server.